Eva McLaren: Posthumous recognition

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

+On 8 August 2023 at Great Comp Garden in Kent, the trustees, alongside Sue Chandler (former England international hockey player and England captain) unveiled a portrait poster dedicated to Eva McLaren’s contribution to women’s hockey.